remarkable behavior of sprintf

 what is pod weaver? (pt.
-2: pod weaver and you)
+1: secret origins)

 One or two people who write Pod regularly said, “Yeah, I saw you blogging about that Pod thing.
 I had no idea what you were talking about.”
 A few other people said, “neat, but how do I use it?”
 Its documentation is getting better, but here’s a crash course in its history.
 Tomorrow I’ll write about its application (and maybe later I can turn this into some real docs).